abilandz/PH8124/Lecture_4/Lecture_4.md

 ### 4. Catching user input: **read** <a name="read"></a>
 We have seen already how variables can be initialized in a non-interactive way, by initializing them with some concrete values at declaration.
-We will see now how the user input from the keyboard can be on-the-fly stored directly in some variable.
-In essence, this feature enables **Bash** scripts and functions to be interactive, in a sense that during the code execution (i.e. at run time), with your input from the keyboard you can steer the code execution in one direction or another.
+We will see now how the user's input from the keyboard can be on-the-fly stored directly in some variable.
+In essence, this feature enables **Bash** scripts and functions to be interactive, in a sense that during the code execution (i.e. at runtime), with your input from the keyboard you can steer the code execution in one direction or another.
 This is achieved with a very powerful **Bash** built-in command **read**.

 By default, the command **read** saves input from the keyboard into its built-in variable **REPLY**.
 Alternatively,  you can specify yourself directly the name of the variable(s) which will store the input from the keyboard.
 This is best illustrated with examples.